Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 You want a floor that looks great and, more importantly, stays that way.
 You don't have time for a lengthy project that fails in a couple of years.

 Let's be direct: most of the problems you see with coated floors—peeling from hot tires, ugly yellowing, and spiderweb cracks—are "epoxy problems."
 For years, it was the only option.
-But technology has changed.
+But we understand the frustration of investing in a solution that doesn't stand the test of time.

 Today, our pure polyurea and polyaspartic coating systems are available and truly 10X better than epoxy.